 Planning a meal after viewing the Rain Vortex?
-Renowned Chinese restaurant brand PUTIEN has opened a NEW outlet at Jewel Changi Airport.
+Renowned Chinese restaurant brand PUTIEN has opened an outlet at Jewel Changi Airport.

 This is its 13th outlet in Singapore, and 62th in the chain of restaurants across Singapore, Indonesia, Malaysia, Hong Kong, Shanghai, Taiwan and Beijing.